go-rillas/subprocess/README.md

 ## Usage

-subprocess exposes two public functions and a public struct with standard output, standard error, and exit status code response data from executable files that can be called on the command line.
+subprocess exposes two public functions and a public struct with standard output, standard error, and exit status code data from executable files.
 [Full API documentation is available on GoDoc](https://godoc.org/github.com/pygz/subprocess).

 ### Import `subprocess` into your source files